mysrejourney/mkdocs/docs/css/cascade-priority.md

         }
     </style>
 ```
-In the above  case, orangered is the latest color (from TOP to BOTTOM) and it will be implemented in `li` HTML element.
+In the above case, orangered is the latest color (from TOP to BOTTOM), and it will be implemented in `li` HTML element.

 ![position_1](../assets/position_1.jpg)

+**3. Specificity**

-`3.
-Specificity :` Based on how specific a selector is applied CSS rule.
+Based on how specific a selector is applied CSS rule.

 **Priority order**

 1. ID
 2. Attribute
 3. Class
 4. HTML element

 **Example**

 ```html
 <html>
 <head>